 - Orange: Means MAINTENANCE.
 The farm is running but at least one backend is in maintenance mode.

 These color codes are the same all over the graphical user interface.
 Find an in-depth explanation about these color codes in the LSLB Farms Section.

 These are the parameters for the L4xNAT profile.

 Name.
 A label that easily identifies a farm service.
 To change this value, you must stop the farm first.
 Ensure that the new farm name isn’t already in use or else an error message will appear.

 Virtual IP and Port.
-This is a virtual IP address or a virtual PORT in which the farm will be bound to listen from inside the load balance system.
-To make changes in these fields, ensure that the new virtual IP and virtual Ports are not in use.
-After saving the changes, the farm service will restart automatically.
+These specify the address and port on which the farm will listen internally within the appliance.
+If you wish to modify these fields, ensure that the new virtual IP and virtual Ports are not currently in use by another farm.
+Once you have made the changes, save them, and the farm service will automatically restart.